 While restorative, that doorway also brought new questions to light:

 Had we known shortly after the attacks how close our existing security system had come to disrupting the 9/11 plot, would our justifiable fear have moderated?
-Our resistance to the Iraq invasion, extreme policies and Constitutional violations been more defiant?
-Our immunity to mis- and disinformation more resilient?
+Would our resistance to the Iraq invasion, extreme policies and Constitutional violations been more defiant; our immunity to mis- and disinformation more resilient?
 Would we have feared less, and deliberated more?

 After 9/11, fear was foremost at the helm.